silinternational/idp-in-a-box/terraform/040-id-broker/README.md

  - `contingent_user_duration` - How long before a new user without a primary email address expires.
 Default: `+4 weeks`
  - `cpu_cron` - How much CPU to allocate to cron service.
 Default: `128`
  - `create_dns_record` - Controls creation of a DNS CNAME record for the ECS service.
 Default: `true`
- - `dns_allow_overwrite` - Controls whether this module can overwrite an existing DNS record with the same name.
-Should be set true in a multiregion IdP.
-Default: `false`
  - `email_repeat_delay_days` - Don't resend the same type of email to the same user for X days.
 Default: `31`
  - `email_service_assertValidIp` - Whether or not to assert IP address for Email Service API is trusted
  - `email_signature` - Signature for use in emails.
 Default is empty string